About

 About the Author

-Hector A. De Paz, MD, FACS, is a board-certified general surgeon, surgical educator, and transplantation immunology researcher.
-He currently serves as Surgery Residency Program Director and Attending General Surgeon in the Department of Surgery at Wyckoff Heights Medical Center, Brooklyn, New York.
+DePaz is a board-certified general surgeon, surgical educator, and transplantation immunology researcher.
+He currently serves as a Surgery Residency Program Director and Attending General Surgeon in a community hospital in Brooklyn, New York, U.S.A.

-Surgical Training
+Medical Education and Surgical Training

-After serving as Attending General Surgeon and Lecturer at UWI (1992), Dr. De Paz completed a second surgical residency at Harlem Hospital Center, New York, affiliated with Columbia University’s College of Physicians and Surgeons (1994–1999), where he again served as Chief Resident.
-He subsequently trained as a Postdoctoral Research Fellow in the Department of Physiology and Cellular Biophysics (1999) and in the Transplantation Immunology Laboratory, Department of Surgery (2000–2002), at Columbia University.
-He was a clinician in the Surgery Intensive Care Unit at Harlem Hospital Center (2003–2004).
+Dr. DePaz obtained his medical degree from the University of the West Indies (UWI), Kingston, Jamaica.
+He also completed postgraduate surgical training at the University Hospital of the West Indies.
+After serving as Attending General Surgeon and Lecturer at UWI, Dr. DePaz completed a second surgical residency at Harlem Hospital Center, New York, affiliated with Columbia University’s College of Physicians and Surgeons.
+He subsequently trained as a Postdoctoral Research Fellow in the Department of Physiology and Cellular Biophysics and in the Transplantation Immunology Laboratory, Department of Surgery, at Columbia University.

 Clinical Career